coopermayne/dog-forestry/_faqs/after-the-hearing.md

 by: Taimie Bryant
 icon: help-circle
 questions:
+- question: What was the outcome of my case?
+  answer: Within 30 days (but typically sooner than that), you will be mailed a letter
+    from the Department’s General Manager as to the outcome of the case.
+A full copy of the Hearing Examiner’s report will also be enclosed.
+  image: ''
+  connect: []
+- question: What are Terms, Conditions, and Restrictions from a hearing?
+  answer: This means that you keep your license to keep an own a dog or other animal
+    in the City, subject to complying with the terms, conditions and restrictions the Department has ordered.
+See more information below. \[link\]
+  image: ''
+  connect: []
+- question: What happens if I do not comply with the TCR issued to me?
+  answer: If you are alleged to be in violation of the TCR issued to you from a first
+    hearing, the Department can request another administrative hearing.
+The purpose of that hearing would be to determine if your animal license should be revoked for failure to abide by the TCR.
+If you are found to be in violation at the second hearing, your license can be revoked; or, alternatively, your license can be reissued with additional or different TCR.
+  image: ''
+  connect: []
 - question: Who can I contact if I have questions about the TCR I was issued or if I’m having trouble complying?
   answer: Call your local LA Animal Services center if you have any questions or are